 - Provide separate files for images, videos and other media where necessary/possible to facilitate annotation and learning.

 - Follow copyright guidelines when using content (media/text) created by other authors.
-Visit the University copyright management page at http://www.usask.ca/copyright/ or contact the TTC).
+More information is available on the University copyright management page or at the TTC.

 - Students like to prepare for lectures by reviewing the slides and any materials that accompany the session.